nikitinprior/ddump/README.md

 The restored program processes object files of the first versions.
 The subsequent development of the compiler and its support for various processors forced Hi-Tech to expand the functionality of the object file.
 However, for the Hi-Tech v3.09 compiler for CP/M, they are not required and the restored version of the program is sufficient.

+Mark Ogden made the following changes to the dump.c program:
+1. Fixed inaccuracies and decompilation errors.
+2. Added explanatory comments.
+3. Assigned meaningful names to variables and functions.
+4. In some functions, excluded labels and goto statements.
+5. With the encouragement of conditional compilation, the program is built and run on modern 64-bit systems.

+Thanks to these changes, the program code has acquired a cleaner and more complete look.

+Thanks to Mark Ogden for correcting the program code.

+The new version of the program has the name dump3.c.

 Appreciation

     to an unknown person named Michael, who saved information about Hi-Tech object files.